phemanuel/zuri-task-api/README.md

     "status": 200
 }
 ```

+### Note
+•	You can get the id of a person by listing all persons using this endpoint (http://localhost:8000/api/).
 #### Error Handling
 •	If a requested person is not found, the API will respond with a 404 Not Found status.